 Quality Assurance to Quality Engineering: An Edtech Evolution.

-If there were any lingering doubts about the need for digital transformation, the Pandemic has put them to rest.
-In a contactless world, schools and teachers continue to impart learning.
-While the transition to digital education was already underway, what’s noteworthy here is that pre-Covid, the transition was more like a dimmer switch – slow and sporadic.
-The pandemic has acted as a catalyst and has forced people to rapidly embrace digital.
-In the world of social distancing, operating digitally helped businesses stay operational.
+While the transition to digital education was already underway, its transition was more like a dimmer switch – slow and sporadic.
+The Pandemic acted as a catalyst and forced people to rapidly embrace digital.
+In a world of social distancing, operating digitally helped schools, universities, and businesses stay operational.

-This pandemic has disrupted the conventional education system.
-In his book, 21 Lessons for the 21st Century, scholar Yuval Noah Harari outlines how schools continue to focus on traditional academic skills and rote learning, rather than on skills such as critical thinking and adaptability, which have become crucial for future success.
+In his book, 21 Lessons for the 21st Century, scholar Yuval Noah Harari outlined how schools continue to focus on traditional academic skills and rote learning, rather than on skills such as critical thinking and adaptability, which have become crucial for future success.

-Can the move to online learning help reinvent the education model and make it more effective?
-While there are concerns over a hasty and unplanned transition, e-Learning is poised to become an integral part of the ‘new normal.’
-The writing on the wall is clear “The COVID-19 pandemic has changed education forever”
+Did the move to online learning help reinvent the education model and make it more effective?
+While there are concerns over a hasty and unplanned transition, eLearning is poised to become an integral part of the ‘new normal.’
+The writing on the wall is clear “The COVID-19 pandemic changed education forever”

 Problems and Opportunities at the Horizon

-Firstly, publishing is one of the oldest industries that hasn’t largely changed with the advent of technology.
-Secondly, the way many students study across the planet is still orthodox.
+Firstly, publishing was one of the oldest industries that hadn’t largely changed with the advent of technology.
+Secondly, the way many students studied across the planet was still orthodox.
 While there is a sizable opportunity for educators and publishers worldwide, there is a need to tame the challenges listed below, to ride on the new wave of learning and excitement!

 Other operational challenges include: